gbv/k10plus-items/README.md

 ### Items

-Each item in K10plus is uniquely identified by its **EPN**.
-In most cases an item refers to one **Copy** but items may have multiple identical copies as well.
+Each item in K10plus is uniquely identified by its **EPN** or by combination of **ILN** and occurrence.
+In most cases an item refers to exactely one **Copy** but some items have multiple copies as well.
 To further complicate things, a Copy can have multiple exemplars when its number is greater than one.
-Copies don't have their own identifiers but their their identity comes from combination of EPN and X-Occurrence.
+These sub-copies usually have an individual **barcode** but this is not always the case.

 Each item belongs to exactely one library (identified by ELN) and exactely one title (identified by PPN).